speedingplanet/javascript-and-web-development/class-app/labs.md

 ## Lab 7: Rendering data to the page

 New setup!
-Run `npm run set begin 7` before doing anything else.
+Run `npm run setup begin 7` before doing anything else.

 Note that we now have something a little closer to a "site".